kaikue/KittenBoat/README.md

 - [x] There is an enemy (jellyfish) who appears when the timer runs out and tries to get you.

 - Misc
-	- puzzles
-		- last sokobans
-	- more decoration tiles
-	- world
+	- build (web, desktop?)
-		- place puzzles
-		- surround map edges with rocks
-		- surround caves with rocks & fill in cave floors
-		- place enemies
-		- distribute gold (550 each in shallow & deep)
-			- some in hub
-			- floating treasure piles in ocean (some surrounded by enemies)
-			- coin trails in ocean
-		- decorate with rocks
-		- clean up island edges
-		- check puzzlezones
+	- playtest
-		- fill with water
+		- self
-			- change camera bg color to highlight missing water
 			- make sure crab works for each shopkeeper
-		- place hub music & deepwater music zones
+		- other
+	- itch page
+		- screenshots
+			- dialog, sail, puzzle
+		- controls table: R (keyboard) or Y (gamepad): Reset puzzle (if the kitten gets stuck)
+		- description
+			- Features:
+				- Colorful cast of characters
-		- deepwater barriers
+				- Nautical action
+				- Block sliding puzzles
-		- decorate islands
+	- bonus
-			- dont put 3 trees on one island because that would mess up riddle
-		- kitten at 0,0; boat at 3.5,0
 		- maze scroll/paper sprite
 		- pause button?
 		- fix button prompt starting as gamepad? (global check)
 		- sounds
 			- piranhas?
 			- button press/unpress
 			- cat meows?
-	- playtest
-		- self
-		- other
-	- build
-	- itch page
+		- decorate islands
-		- screenshots
+			- more decoration tiles
-			- dialog, sail, puzzle
-		- document reset in itch description: R (keyboard) or Y (gamepad): Reset puzzle (if the kitten gets stuck)
+			- dont put 3 trees on one island because that would mess up riddle

 ## Credits